GFA-spec/GFA-spec/GFA1.md

 ## Example

-The following line describes a containment of segment 2 in the reverse complement of segment 1, starting at position 110 of segment 1 (in its forward orientation).
+The following line describes the containment of segment 2 in the reverse complement of segment 1, starting at position 110 of segment 1 (in its forward orientation).
 ```
 C	1	-	2	+	110	100M